Cachopo (dish)

 Cachopo is a dish characteristic of Asturian cuisine.
-It consists of two large veal fillets and includes ham and cheese, and typically has a side of french fries(known there as "patatas fritas").
+It consists of two large veal fillets and includes ham and cheese, and typically has a side of chips (known there as "patatas fritas").
 The dish is eaten fried and hot after being breaded in eggs and breadcrumbs, and it is usually served garnished with potatoes, peppers, or mushrooms.

 The first evidence of the cachopo dish is from doctor Gaspar Casal, in the early eighteenth century.

-There are multiple variables of this dish including fish cachopos, chicken or pork cachopos stuffed with seafood, meat, mushrooms, peppers, cheese, asparagus, etc.
+There are multiple variations of this dish, including fish cachopos, and chicken or pork cachopos stuffed with seafood, meat, mushrooms, cheese, or vegetables.